zt-yang/rss23-l4tamp-workshop/index.md

 - **Model Learning**: Techniques and principles for learning discrete or continuous transition models from interaction data.

-### Call for Papers

-Important dates (AoE):
-- ~~Submission open: May 1~~
-- ~~Submission deadline: May 24~~
-- ~~Paper acceptance notification: June 13~~
-- ~~Camera-ready due: July 1~~
-- Workshop: July 10

-Submission types:
-- **Short papers**: 4 pages.
-Appendix is allowed with no page limit, included in the same document as main text.
-Paper can be work submitted to or accepted by other conferences or journals.
-- **"Blue Sky" papers**: We seek "Blue Sky" submissions, recommended 2-4 pages in length, that present a novel high-level perspective of the challenges associated with learning for TAMP.
-Preference will be given to early career academics—senior graduate students, postdocs, and pre-tenure faculty.
-Blue Sky submissions are expected to have only a single author.
-Please include "[Blue Sky]" in the paper title.

-Please use this [Latex paper template](https://zt-yang.github.io/rss23-l4tamp-workshop/assets/paper-template-latex.zip) and [submit](https://openreview.net/group?id=roboticsfoundation.org/RSS/2023/Workshop/LTAMP) via Open Review.
-Review will be single-blind so there's no need to anonymize your document.

 ### Final Schedule

 The workshop will happen on July 10 in hybrid mode.
 The in-person location is in Daegu, Republic of Korea.